Get

 FAQs

-Whether you need a visa to travel to Argentina depends on why you’re visiting.
+Whether you need a visa to go to Argentina depends on your nationality.

 You don’t need specific vaccines to visit Argentina, but ensure you’re up-to-date with routine vaccinations before you travel.